OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 - api.example.com/api/v1

-It is important the the pentester attempts to exercise as much functionality in the application as possible.
-This is not only to have a comprehensive view of the endpoints but also to avoid issues with lazy loadingand code splitting.
+It is important that the pentester attempts to exercise as much functionality in the application as possible.
+This is not only to generate a comprehensive list of endpoints but also to avoid issues with lazy loading and code splitting.

-Once completed, the endpoint information obtained from comprehensive browsing and spidering of the application can help the pentester compose API documentation of the target using other tools such as Postman.
+Once completed, the endpoint information obtained from browsing and spidering of the application can help the pentester compose API documentation of the target using other tools such as Postman.

-## Dork the Google
+### Google Dorking

 Using passive reconnaissance techniques such as Google Dorking with parameters such as `site` and `inurl`allows us to tailor a search for common API keywords that the google indexer may have found.